psaikido/hugle.uk/content/prose/thesium/130-dreamer.md

 meaning.
 There just HAS to be some point to it all.
 I cannot accept this nihilism espoused by the Top Prof. Is there an essence or not?"

-The Abystery revolves slowly for a moment or two.
+The Abystery revolved slowly for a moment or two.

 "Let me show you."